mariogs5/mariogs5.github.io/README.md

 ## What is an Audio Bible

+An audio bible is a script of all the sound effects, dialogue and music that appear in a game and the design and direction of all of those.

+### Audio Pillars

 ## How audio makes the game feel alive

 Here we have two examples of how thanks to audio direction, a situation in a video game can be felt in a stronger way.